UPPMAX/uppmax_intro_python/lesson_plans/20240118/README.md

 - 'The course goes too fast': this is an introduction, aimed at beginners.
   If even the beginners need more time, I must slow down

+Negative feedback that I will not enjoy and not respond to:

+- 'Chaotic': this is nonsense.
+Judging by the preparation, its is a well-prepared student-paced day.

 ## Schedule

 | Time          | Topic